prokudavlad/prokudavlad/README.md

 ### Get in Touch

-If you have any questions or proposals, feel free to get in touch with me.
-I'm always open to new opportunities and ready to discuss any ideas.
-You can find my contact information in my profile.
-I'll be happy to chat and collaborate!
+I'm always open to new opportunities and collaborations.
+If you have any questions or proposals, please don't hesitate to get in touch with me.
+You can find my contact information in my profile or connect with me on LinkedIn.
+I'm looking forward to hearing from you!